adlnet/xAPI-Spec/xAPI.md

 * SHOULD make a human-readable description of the intended usage of the verb accessible at the URI.

-####ADL verb list
+####Verb lists and repositories
 ADL released a set of recommended verbs.
+Other lists have been published by other groups and organisations.
-If the meaning of one of the verbs on this list is intended, Learning Activity Providers...
+If the meaning of one of the verbs on these lists is intended, Learning Activity Providers...

-* SHOULD use the corresponding ADL verb;
+* SHOULD use the corresponding existing verb;
-* MAY create and use their own verbs instead, as needed.
+* MAY create and use their own verbs where a suitable verb does not already exist.